Death Claims Following Job Site Excavator Accidents

 New Jersey is known for its multitude of construction projects.
 With so many active commercial and residential construction sites, the frequency of worker injuries can be quite high compared with the rest of the country.
 Our legal staff understands the risks that employees in the construction industry face every day.
 Despite the risks, workers at high-rise apartment sites or single-family homes deserve to receive the same consideration in the event of an injury or death.

-In the unfortunate event that your loved one has been killed in a jobsite accident, please do not hesitate to contact a qualified New Jersey construction accident attorney.
-At The Law Offices of Jonathan F. Marshall, our lawyers are dedicated to helping widows and dependent children — as well as other qualifying survivors — collect on the workers’ compensation death claims to which they are entitled.
+In the unfortunate event that your loved one has been killed in a job site accident, please do not hesitate to contact a qualified New Jersey construction accident attorney.
+At the Law Offices of Jonathan F. Marshall, our lawyers are dedicated to helping widows and dependent children — as well as other qualifying survivors — collect on the workers’ compensation death claims to which they are entitled.
 This is only fair following the heartbreaking loss of a spouse, parent or household breadwinner.
 We understand the hardships that often come in the wake of a devastating personal loss; own goal is to assist the victim’s family so that they may avoid potential financial chaos in the aftermath of a tragic work-related death.

-After your initial meeting with one of our lawyers, if you choose to retain our firm, we will represent your family on a contingent fee basis — that is, no legal fees will be charged unless we make a recovery on your behalf.
-As professional litigators and workers’ comp death benefit lawyers, we can assist you and your family in navigating the claims process and help to get you the compensation you deserve under the laws of the State of New Jersey.
+After your initial meeting with one of our lawyers, if you choose to retain our firm, we will represent your family on a contingent-fee basis — that is, no legal fees will be charged unless we make a recovery on your behalf.
+As professional litigators and workers’ comp death benefit lawyers, we can assist you and your family in navigating the claims process and help to get you the compensation you deserve under the laws of the state of New Jersey.